 Although life in these villages has changed a great deal in the past twenty years, there is still something timeless about the way people carry on their business in their narrow houses facing the waterfront.
 It is still common to see using the canal waters as hair salon, dishwasher and bath.
 The slap, slap, slap of clothes being washed and pummeled against stone is common.
 The cry of the fish seller paddling along canals announcing his wares is as common as the cry of the birds.
 Old men stil sit beside the canals engaged in customary fierce Kerala political debate.

 Our Houseboat Cruises

 We offer a range of different cruises to suit different visitors.
-We can arrnage anything from a simple day cruise through to longer overnight cruises.
-Our boats range from romantic single cabin houseboats through to larger group boats with up to 6 cabins that can sleep 12 adults.
+We can arrange anything from a simple day cruise through to longer overnight cruises.
+Our boats range from romantic single cabin traditional Kerala houseboats through to larger group boats with up to 6 cabins that can sleep 12 adults.
 Generally, our cruises start from Alappuzha or Kumarakom, but we can also start from Kollam in the far south or in north Kerala.

 Our favourite cruises combine some of the lakes and then potter around the canals mosying our way around the villages and farm of the backwaters interior.